-August 2007Prepared by the Senate Committee on Curricular Affairs
+August 2013Prepared by the Senate Committee on Curricular Affairs

 The Senate Committee on Curricular Affairs (SCCA) is responsible for reviewing and approving all course proposals and major/option/minor proposals.

 All curricular proposals originate with the faculty and pass through the following stages of academic approval: approval by the department, division, or school; the college; and the Senate.
-In addition to academic approval for majors/options/minors, administrative approval is required for NEW proposals, CHANGE IN NAME proposals, and DROP proposals.
-Administrative approval consists of costing, approval by the Vice Provost and Dean for Undergraduate Education, Executive Vice President and Provost, and review, as an informational item, by the Board of Trustees.
+In addition to academic approval for majors/options/minors, administrative approval is required for new proposals, change in name proposals, and drop proposals.
+Administrative approval consists of costing, approval by the Vice President and Dean for Undergraduate Education, Executive Vice President and Provost, and review, as an informational item, by the Board of Trustees.